-The proposed ESSA regulations released by the U.S. Department of Education (USDE) on May 31, 2016 are available at the following link: http://www2.ed.gov/policy/elsec/leg/essa/index.html.
+The proposed ESSA regulations released by the U.S. Department of Education (USDE) on May 31, 2016, are available at the following link: http://www2.ed.gov/policy/elsec/leg/essa/index.html.

-Eliminate Domain IV from State Accountability Calculations for Elementary Schools
+Eliminate Domain IV (Postsecondary Readiness) from State Accountability Calculations for Elementary Schools

-Eliminate Domain IV from state accountability calculations for elementary schools due to the lack of meaningful non-STAAR measures that would differentiate among elementary schools.
+Eliminate Domain IV from state accountability calculations for elementary schools due to the lack of meaningful measures that would differentiate among elementary schools.

 Currently, TEC, §39.053 prescribes only one indicator for Domain IV for elementary schools: student attendance.
 The statute allows the commissioner to use any other indicators of student achievement that are appropriate, as long as they are not associated with performance on standardized assessments.
-Despite numerous discussions with and among advisory groups, the identification of meaningful non-STAAR measures to ascertain postsecondary readiness in elementary schools has been problematic.
-Furthermore, using student attendance as the sole indicator for Domain IV is an issue; attendance rates among campuses and districts are too similar to effectively differentiate school performance.
+Despite numerous discussions with and among advisory groups, the commission was unable to identify meaningful measures that are appropriate for elementary school-level accountability.
+Furthermore, using student attendance as the sole indicator for Domain IV is problematic because attendance rates among campuses and districts are too similar to effectively differentiate school performance.